-Taliban warns Turkish forces stationed in Afghanistan
+Taliban warns Turkish forces against remaining in Afghanistan

 "The continuation of Turkey's occupation will provoke feelings of hatred and enmity in our country towards Turkish officials, and will harm bilateral relations," read a statement issued by the group through its spokesman, Zabihullah Mujahid.

 The presence of Turkish armed forces in Afghanistan "is an occupation, and the occupiers will be dealt with according to the fatwa issued by 1500 distinguished scholars of Afghanistan" in 2001, warned the group.

 A fatwa is an Islamic edict given by a recognised authority.

 While the group said it wanted mutual respect with all countries, it urged Turkey and other powers not to interfere in Afghanistan's internal affairs.

 The Taliban has carried out a sweeping campaign across the war-torn nation, taking over several districts.
 It claims to be in control of 85 percent of the country.